Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 Furthermore, as all morality derives from sentience, the creation of a new sentient entity, is, in and of itself, a good thing.

-This is not to say that the death of one sentient entity can be compensated for by the creation of another, as each individual sentient entity is uniquely precious by virtue of existence alone.
-Thus, the only way to compensate for the death of a sentient entity is to revive said entity.

 Of course, given the astronomically lofty ideal of making all that ought to be into reality, one must decide for themselves, according to their own common sense and subjective judgement, exactly how to best approach said imperative given reality's constraints.